-Here at Small World Cinema we would like to share our favourite films with you.
-Some of these you can watch at home (try the various online platforms like Apple TV, Amazon and Netflix), and some can only be seen at our events or upcoming festival.
+Here at Small World Cinema we are keen to share our favourite films with you.
+Most of these you can watch at home (try the various online platforms like Apple TV, Amazon and Netflix), and some can only be seen at our events or upcoming festivals.
 The films listed below are a taster, recommended and reviewed by our young, in-house film critics.

 Leo is a young boy diagnosed with a serious illness and is admitted to hospital at the start of the film.
 But Leo has a secret: he can leave his body and fly across the city unseen.
 Whilst in hospital he meets injured police officer Alex, and when New York City gets hacked by an unknown criminal named “the face”, they join forces and use Leo’s power to try and save the city from being destroyed.

 I love this film for its style of animation and the exciting plot; it is action packed and really tense at times.
 Although it incorporates something as serious as cancer it was never overtly sad and, like its predecessor ‘A Cat in Paris, it showed that even if you have some kind of impediment, you can still be the hero of the story.

 Set in the mid 1600s, WOLFWALKERS follows the story of young Robyn, the daughter of the city’s wolf hunter.
 In the beginning her desire to hunt and kill wolves is what gets her in trouble, and she ends up lost in the forest, where she meets young Mebh, (pronounced Maeve) who is a wolf walker, a magical creature who turns into a wolf at night.
 As Robyn finds herself pulled into this magical world, she risks becoming the very thing her father is tasked to destroy.